james-iorgovan/CS428-Project-Site/README.md

-# Running this project:
+# Running This Project
-- Download the project
+- Download the project files
 - Open with Unity 2019.4.1 (be sure to also have Vuforia Engine installed in your Unity)
 - Run the webcam
 - Hold up at the camera: